 All children start each day on green.
-Fantastic behaviour being shown Green Ready to learn Reminded of Golden Rules.
-When behaviour is modified, child highly praised and name goes back to green.
-This will be adressed in a timely manner.
-Amber Low level incidents- for example shouting out, chatting, nudging, distracting others.
-When behaviour is modified, child highly praised.
-Child to acknowledge the improvement of own behaviour by apologising.
-Name is moved back to green as improvement seen.
-5 minutes to reflect with staff Teacher completes a CPOMS incident form.
-Red Persistent repetition of amber behaviour Or immediately if Used inappropriate language or purposely hurt others.
+Green Ready to learn

+Fantastic behaviour being shown

+Reminded of Golden Rules .
+Amber Low level incidents-

+When helperious is modified shild for every ple objecting out

+When behaviour is modified, child for example shouting out,

+highly praised and name goes back to chatting, nudging, distracting

+green. others.

+This will be addressed in a timely

+manner.

+When behaviour is modified, Red Persistent repetition of

+child highly praised.
+Child to amber behaviour

+acknowledge the improvement

+of own behaviour by Or immediately if

+apologising.
+Name is moved Used inappropriate language

+back to green as improvement or purposely hurt others.

+seen.

+• 5 minutes to reflect with staff-

+(what happened what would I

+do next time)

+Teacher completes a CPOMS

+incident form.